paulskirk53/Observatory-wiki/Off Axis Guider.md

 I have modelled the fov of the setup in Cartes du Ciel (setup> display> finder rectangle) along with the FOV of the ASKAR M54 OAG and the **ZWO ASI174MM Mini** camera.
 The latter is virtually twice the field size.

+ASKAR M54 OAG is 19.5mm thickness

+ZWO OAG is